 3. CRIMINAL BACKGROUND CHECK – Another document that you have to submit is the criminal background check that you can get in your local police department.
 Once you get the document claiming you have been cleared from any criminal activity, you need to have it translated by the certified English translator and submit it to the company.
 This document is not complicated to get, the whole process usually takes only a couple of days.

-You’ll be required to take many trainings before you officially join the ship, and these trainings can be either online or you physically need to attend them.
+You’ll be required to take many training sessions before you officially join the ship, and these sessions can be either online or you physically need to attend them.
 For many positions, such as spa workers employed by Concessionaire companies, it is required to attend Academy and different kinds of training before even getting the joining date.
 They physically have to attend them, meaning they have to fly to another country and sometimes pay themselves for the cost.

-For some other departments, it is necessary to do many courses and trainings online (such as safety and security training, crowd management, etc.) which can take quite of time.
-Once you join the ship, you’ll have extensive trainings for the first two weeks on board, but I’ll write about it in one of my next articles.
+For some other departments, it is necessary to do many courses and training sessions online (such as safety and security training, crowd management, etc.) which can take quite a time.
+Once you join the ship, you’ll have extensive training for the first two weeks on board, but I’ll write about it in one of my next articles.

 After you submitted all the required paperwork, you’ll be issued a flight ticket along with all necessary information on the process of coming on board.
 Regarding the flight ticket, it varies: the company might pay the cost or a crew member pays out of his / her pocket.
 Cruise companies are very thorough and you’ll be exactly told what things to bring for the work: for example, uniforms you’ll get on the ship, but shoes you’ll have to bring.
 This also depends on your position and the department you’re joining, and it varies from company to company.

-Once you start packing (packing will be one of my next topics!), the most important thing is not to forget the documents.
+Once you start packing, the most important thing is not to forget the documents.
 Yes, you will submit them online and they will get approved, but you physically have to bring the documents such as your contract, passport, your medical results, certificates, seaman’s book… Anyway, everything that the company requires from you!

 To sum up, in this article I’ve done my best to describe the application process for future cruise ship job applicants.
 I think it’s good to have an idea of what to expect and be aware of the process as it can take time and be quite stressful.